Hazelnut Almond Baked Oatmeal with Pecan Streusel

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Rolled oats—sometimes called old fashioned oats.
+• Rolled oats — sometimes called old-fashioned oats.
 Make sure yours are gluten-free if you’re serving this to someone with a gluten allergy or sensitivity.
-Do not use quick cooking oats because they will turn to mush.
+Do not use quick cooking oats (aka “quick oats”) because they will turn to mush.

-• Unsweetened almond milk—or another unflavored, unsweetened non-dairy milk if you prefer something else
+• Unsweetened almond milk — or another unflavored, unsweetened non-dairy milk if you prefer something else.
+Oat milk would be lovely.

-• Coconut oil—we need this as a part of both the baked oatmeal recipe and the pecan streusel.
+• Coconut oil — we need this as a part of the oatmeal and the pecan streusel.
 For both, it needs to be melted and slightly cooled.

 A note on substitutions: